Fish On at the Wild West Bass Trail Pro/Am Tournament

-There may be plenty of fish in the sea, but for world class bass fishing, the Wild West Bass Trail brought their largest West Coast tour to the Columbia River!
+There may be plenty of fish in the sea, but for world class bass fishing, the Wild West Bass Trail brings their largest West Coast tour to the Columbia River!

 The WWBT held their first ever Columbia Cup Pro/Am Open from June 21-23, 2019 and brought some amazing prizes that drew in anglers from Arizona, Nevada, California, Oregon and more!